byamashiro/Research_Projects/README.md

 # Resolved Errors

+### Set up online CDF reader through Python (7/8/2017)
+* **Resolution**: Used wget instead of requests and urllib library.
+The .cdf is downloaded locally and removed after the data is inserted into a data variable.

+- Add online functionality to ([radio_script_v2](https://github.com/byamashiro/Research_Projects/blob/master/radio_remastered.py)).
+The script currently runs offline with local data files.
+Attempt was made using urllib and requests, but response is in binary/byte format and cannot be read with .json() methods.
+Possibly encode/decode into ascii format and run through CDF methods. **Note**: Each .cdf file might contain different versions (i.e _v02) for string recognition.
+- The easier and less efficient option would be to download the data from each site and run the .cdf reader locally.

 ### Null values (resolved 7/5/2017)
 * **Resolution**: There were three spaces in front of the null values, delimit whitespace to removed them.
 As a quick fix, 3 spaces were added to the 'na_values' argument, '   null', ``` na_values=['   null']```.